jakeymvc/blog/README.md

-# blog.jakeymvc.com source
+# blog.jakeymvc.com

-Blog of Jake Ryu, powered by Jekyll using the So Simple Theme.
+Blog source of blog.jakeymvc.com powered by Jekyll using the So Simple Theme.

 ## Build process
 1. Set url in _config.yml